České Budějovice: Beer brewing

-Budějovice has long been well known for the beer brewed there since the 13th century.
-In 1256 the Svitavy brewery was founded there, which was closed in 2002.
+Since its foundation in the 13th century, České Budějovice has been well known for brewing.
+In 1351, they obtained the so-called "mile right" from the king, i.e. that no pubs outside the city can be located within a radius of 10 km, and from 1410, not even breweries.
 For a time, the town was the imperial brewery for the Holy Roman Emperor, and Budweiser Bier (i.e. beer from Budweis) became, along with Pilsner from Plzeň, one of the best-known lagers.
 Brewing remains a major industry.

-The largest brewery, founded in 1895, is "Budweiser Budvar Brewery" which has legal rights to market its beer under the "Budweiser" brand name in much of Europe.
+The largest brewery, founded in 1895, is Budweiser Budvar, which has legal rights to market its beer under the "Budweiser" brand name in much of Europe.
 The same product is also sold elsewhere under the names "Budvar" and "Czechvar" due to legal disagreements with Anheuser-Busch over the Budweiser brand and Anheuser-Busch sells its beer as "Bud" in most of the European Union.
 The American lager was originally brewed as an imitation of the famous Bohemian original, but over time has developed its own identity and attained remarkable commercial success.
 Anheuser-Busch has made offers to buy out the Czech brewing company in order to secure global rights to the name "Budweiser", but the Czech government has refused all such offers, regarding the Czech Budweiser name as a matter of national pride.

 The oldest operating and second largest brewery, founded in 1795, was renamed to "Pivovar Samson", replacing its original German name "Budweiser Bürgerbräu" during the communist period.
 It also exported, mostly under the "Samson" and "Crystal" labels.
 Recently, they reacquired naming rights for Budweiser for Europe while offering "B. B. Bürgerbräu" in the US since 2005.

 Transport

+The European route E55 (the section from Prague to the Czech-Austrian border at Dolní Dvořiště) passes through České Budějovice.
+The section from Prague to České Budějovice is formed by the D3 motorway.
+The section from České Budějovice to the Czech-Austrian border is formed by the I/3 road.
+The second notable road connection is the I/20 road (part of the European route E49), which connects České Budějovice with Plzeň and Karlovy Vary.

-The city can be reached from other locations by inter-city buses and by inter-city and euro-city trains.
-The city has access to the D3 motorway running from Prague to the Austrian border at Dolní Dvořiště.
-Internationally, a direct railroads built by the Czech-Austrian companies Emperor Franz Joseph Railway in 1868 and Empress Elisabeth Railway in 1871, connecting Vienna with Plzeň and Prague with Zürich, via Linz and Salzburg, also makes a stop in České Budějovice.
+Direct international railways were built via České Budějovice by the Czech-Austrian companies Emperor Franz Joseph Railway in 1868 and Empress Elisabeth Railway in 1871, connecting Vienna with Plzeň and Prague with Zürich, via Linz and Salzburg.
+Today, the most important lines in operation are Prague–České Budějovice, České Budějovice–Linz and Plzeň–Jihlava.
+The city is served by four train stations.
+The main station is named České Budějovice; other stations in the city are České Budějovice severní zastávka, České Budějovice jižní zastávka and Nové Hodějovice.

-The city is served by České Budějovice railway station, a Neo-Renaissance style station building in the new town.
-The horse-drawn railway line connecting České Budějovice to Linz was the second oldest public line in continental Europe (after the St.Étienne-Andrézieux line in France), constructed from 1824 to 1832; traces of the line can be seen south of the city.

-Local buses and trolleybuses take passengers to most areas of the city.
-The metropolitan area is served by regional busses and S-Bahn system of regional trains.